EN | ES

-Diocese of Orange ACCUSED PRIESTS
+Diocese of Orange Accused Priests

 Since the Boston Globe investigation in 2002 revealed the systemic prevalence of child sexual abuse in the Roman Catholic Church, thousands of victims have come forward to expose their abusers.
 In response to the credible allegations, the California Legislature set a one-year time period for child sex abuse victims to file lawsuits in 2003 regardless of when the abuse occurred.
 In many instances, victims would not have been able to come forward otherwise because the statute of limitations had passed for each individual claim.